-Also, the FINAL version of this story is available via amazon, and is even free to read for kindle unlimited.
+Also, the FINAL version of this story is available via amazon for a mere $0.99, and is even free to read for kindle unlimited.
 If you enjoyed this, I would love the support so that I can continue writing new and exciting stories, maybe even full time.
 Reviews on amazon are SO extremely helpful

 Officer John Houston stormed up the hospital stairs, trying, and failing, to keep his emotions in check.
 He couldn't believe after all these years had passed he hadn't noticed a thing.
 Walking next to him was Buddy, an officer that John was often paired with.
 Buddy was a bit inexperienced, and often acted foolishly, but his heart was in the right place.
 He may not think, but because he didn't waste the energy using his brain Buddy hardly slept, and worked twice as hard.